EarlyByrdTeam/megatron-site/index.md

 ### <a id="requirements"></a> Requirements

 The table below shows the minimum hardware and software requirements needed for reproducing the results of this research project.
 For training the model, we used an A100 NVIDIA GPU with PCIe and 40 GB of vRAM.
-This is the minimum vRAM needed to be able to train a meta-model without needing any modifications to the code provided in the Github repository.
-If you have a GPU with lower vRAM, you will need to lower the batch size during training to ensure the batched data can fit in GPU memory.
+This is the minimum vRAM needed to be able to train a meta-model across all datasets without needing any modifications to the code provided in the Github repository.
+If you have a GPU with lower vRAM, you will need to lower the batch size during training to ensure the model and batched data can fit within the stipulated GPU memory.

 | Item         | Minimum Required |
 |--------------------------------|